J-Corentin/PROXIM-CMD/README.md

-# PROXIM  - Proxmox Interface Management
+# PROXIM CMD  - Proxmox Interface Management

 PROXIM is a program based on the PowerShell module [Corsinvest.ProxmoxVE](https://github.com/Corsinvest/cv4pve-api-dotnet).
 It enables the automation of a number of tasks on a PROXMOX system.